 YI NING WONG writes — South Korea is largely known as one of the Asian countries that have managed to successfully advance their economy into the developed world, in addition to evolving a stable democracy.
 However, with this advancement, much of modern society has forgotten the struggles that South Koreans endured to get to this point.

 The Asian World Film Festival featured and screened the historical-narrative film, “A Taxi Driver” (2017) by Jang Hoon, presenting the work with three accolades.
-There is no doubt that the film touched the hearts of many in the theater of VIPS from Los Angeles, as well as some Loyola Marymount students; and opened minds to a different South Korea than what is usually depicted.
+There is no doubt that the film touched the hearts of many and opened minds to a different South Korea than what is usually depicted.

 The film paints an anecdotal portrait of the South Korean struggle toward democracy, specifically focusing in on the Gwangju Uprising from May 18 to May 27, 1980.
 It is based on the true story of a German reporter, Jürgen Hinzpeter, and a Korean taxi-driver, Kim Man-seob and their mission to film and broadcast the Gwangju riots to international media.